drjjw/docutrain/DOCUTRAIN-MARKETING-COMPREHENSIVE.md

 **Solution**: All manuals uploaded to DocuTrain with owner-restricted access for the transplant team.
 Quizzes generated for each manual to verify knowledge retention.

 **Results**:
-- ✅ Fellows can query multiple manuals simultaneously during rounds
+- ✅ Fellows can access information quickly during rounds
-- ✅ Conflicting protocols between institutions automatically flagged
 - ✅ New fellows onboard 60% faster
 - ✅ Protocol compliance improves due to easier access
 - ✅ Attending physicians use it to verify rare procedures